Nitrogen fixation: artificial lightning, bird poop, and how kudzu grew out of control

 For the approach of developing inorganic nitrogen fixing catalysts, a recent review surveys the staggering diversity of metals (Mo, Re, V, Zr, Ti, …) and structures investigated for potential catalysts, of which only Mo-based catalysts work under ambient conditions.
 Breakthroughs in the use of inorganic nitrogen fixing catalysts will come when there is a combination of: an inexpensive catalytic metal, such as Fe which is the key metal inside nitrogenase; use of H2O as a hydrogen source; and function under ambient conditions.
 If these developments can be achieved, commercial scale nitrogen fixation might be done without huge industrial plants.

 For ‘green ammonia’, the Haber-Bosch process itself is already efficient at combining hydrogen and nitrogen gas, once reactors could contain high pressures.
-Renewable energy might best be directed towards powering gas compressors, and electrolyse H2O for a source of hydrogen, since the use of fossil fuels as a hydrogen source in the Haber-Bosch process is the largest contributor to its CO2 emissions.
+Renewable energy might best be directed towards powering gas compressors, and to electrolyse H2O for a source of hydrogen, since the use of fossil fuels as a hydrogen source in the Haber-Bosch process is the largest contributor to its CO2 emissions.
 It has been estimated that an electricity driven Haber-Bosch process will be cheaper and involve less energy loss than the fossil fuel based status quo.

 It could be possible to selectively mutate sections of pre-existing nitrogenases (in a process known as ‘directed mutagenesis’) to increase the efficiency of the enzyme.
 I can’t easily find any literature on improvements to nitrogenases through mutagenesis, which suprises me since the technique has been around for a while, so I suspect the structure of nitrogenase is so finely tuned to N2 that most site mutations kill the enzyme’s efficiency.
 Mutagenesis was, however, used on nitrogenase in the 1980s to show that upon replacement of crucial components (specific amino acids) nitrogenase ceases to fix nitrogen, and of the two ‘crucible’ sections (Fe-containing and MoFe-containing) activity continues even when only the Fe-containing ‘crucible’ is present.
 In fact, nitrogen fixing bacteria have a range of nitrogenases using alternative metals for when Mo is not available in the environment.